On the Threshold of Drop Fragmentation under Impulsive Acceleration: Discussion

 \subsection{A parameter for Prediction of Breakup Threshold}

-Most previous works have characterized the threshold for impulsive breakup of spherical droplets using the Weber number based on initial velocity deficit with the ambient medium $\We_0=\rho_o V_0^2D/\sigma$).
-For all cases with properties analogous to Water-Air system, i.e., $\rho>500$, $\Oho<0.01$ and $\Ohd<0.1$, critical breakup does consistently occur at a critical Weber number of $\Wecr \approx 14$.
-However, as has been discovered and exhaustively described through the simulation results in the previous sections (summarized succinctly in \cref{fig:wecr_ohd_sim,fig:phase_diagram}), different cases which stray away from the non-dimensional space described by Water-air systems, do not show the same threshold Weber number value.
-Substantially higher $\Wecr$ values are observed for case with low density ratios and high Ohnesorge numbers.
-Weber number $\We_0$ represents the ratio of the pressure forces applied on a droplet's surface by the ambient medium, based on its initial relative velocity, motivating its deformation to the surface tension acting against any change in surface energy.
-However, a droplet's deformation also depends on the viscous forces applied by the surrounding flow, its inertia and hence its acceleration, and the viscous dissipation against its internal fluid flow.
-These effects have been explained in detail in \cref{sec:results} through simulations for varying $\Oho$, $\Ohd$ and $\rho$ values respectively. $\We_0$ hence does not capture the role of all the factors relevant in the droplet deformation process.
-We hence aim to construct a new non-dimensional group which aggregates the effect of all the parameters, namely $\We_0$, $\Oho$, $\Ohd$ and $\rho$ and shows a consistent critical value demarcating the threshold of breakup under impulsive acceleration for the complete parameter space studied in this work.
+Most previous studies have characterized the threshold for impulsive breakup of spherical drops using a Weber number based on the initial relative velocity with ambient ($\We_0=\rho_o V_0^2D/\sigma$).
+For all cases with properties analogous to water-air system, i.e., $\rho>500$, $\Oho<0.01$ and $\Ohd<0.1$, critical breakup occurs consistently at a critical Weber number of $\Wecr \approx 14$.
+However, as has been discovered and exhaustively described through the simulation results in the previous sections (summarized succinctly in \cref{fig:wecr_ohd_sim,fig:phase_diagram}), different cases which stray away from the non-dimensional space described by water-air systems do not show the same threshold Weber number value.
+Substantially higher $\Wecr$ values are observed for cases with low density ratios and high Ohnesorge numbers.
+Weber number $\We_0$ represents the ratio of the pressure forces applied on a drop surface by the ambient medium, based on its initial relative velocity to the surface tension acting against any change in surface energy.
+However, drop deformation also depends on the viscous forces applied by the surrounding flow, the inertia and hence the acceleration, and the viscous dissipation against internal fluid flow.
+These effects have been explained in detail in \cref{sec:results} through simulations for varying $\Oho$, $\Ohd$ and $\rho$ values respectively. $\We_0$ hence does not capture the role of all the factors relevant in the drop deformation process.
+We aim to construct a new non-dimensional group which aggregates the effect of all the parameters, namely $\We_0$, $\Oho$, $\Ohd$, and $\rho$, and shows a consistent critical value demarcating the threshold of breakup under impulsive acceleration for the complete parameter space explored in this study.